tensorflow/quantum/docs/design.md

 TensorFlow use these primitives to create powerful quantum-classical hybrid systems.

-Using TFQ, researchers construct a TensorFlow graph using a quantum dataset, a quantum model, and classical control parameters.
+Using TFQ, researchers can construct a TensorFlow graph using a quantum dataset, a quantum model, and classical control parameters.
 These are all represented as tensors in a single computational graph.
 The outcome of quantum measurements—leading to classical probabilistic events—is obtained by TensorFlow ops.
 Training is done with the standard